Tetralogy of Fallot in Children

 - A Doppler test checks the blood flow in your child's heart.
 A small metal disc with gel is placed on your child's chest.
 Abnormal sounds may be heard when TOF is present.

 - A cardiac catheterization may show the blood vessels in your child's heart and how well the heart is working.
-A catheter is threaded into your child's heart through a blood vessel in his arm, leg, or neck.
+A catheter is threaded into your child's heart through a blood vessel in his or her arm, leg, or neck.
 Contrast dye is injected into an artery and x-rays of your child's blood flow are taken.
 Tell a healthcare provider if your child has ever had an allergic reaction to contrast dye.

 How is TOF treated?